23yem/Web-Sieve/README.md

 ```

 ### Multiple Targets
-Don't have to worry about spaces after comma.
-I strip away whitespace in my code.
+MAKE SURE not to include a space after the comma!
 ```
 sudo python3 websieve.py 10.10.10.5,10.10.10.17
 ```